DePianoman/pokeapi/index.rst

 Pokemon
 =======
- def setPokemonByName(str name, int level)
+.. function:: def setPokemonByName(str name, int level)

 This sets what pokemon it is by name, and sets the level.

- def setPokemonByID(int pid, int level)
+.. function:: def setPokemonByID(int pid, int level)

 This sets what pokemon it is by the Pokemon's National Dex ID, and sets the level

- def setAbility(str choice)
+.. function:: def setAbility(str choice)

 This sets what ability the Pokemon has by the three possible choices: